Bob Dylan: Mood Swings at Halcyon Gallery

 Painting aside, which has been exhibited elsewhere, Mood Swings unfortunately misses its mark.
 A grave disappointment from an undeveloped talent.

-Mood Swings is on at Halcyon Gallery until 25th January 2014, for further information visit here.
+Mood Swings is at Halcyon Gallery until 25th January 2014.
+For further information visit the gallery’s website here.